 Titanic: The Birth of a Legend

-There were many ships already offering passage across the Atlantic on a regular basis but White Star were determined to capture the hearts, minds and wallets of travelers by building the grandest liner of all time.
+There were many ships already offering passage across the Atlantic on a regular basis but White Star were determined to capture the hearts, minds and wallets of travellers by building the grandest liner of all time.

 Part of the reason for Titanic's birth was the close allegiance between Belfast shipbuilders, Harland and Wolff and the White Star Line.
 An exclusive contract existed whereby White Star could only go to Harland’s to have their ships built and Harland and Wolff would not build for White Star’s rivals.